Johnny Chan logo

 AI Features vs. AI-Native Products: A UX Strategy Guide

-Not every product needs a chat bubble.
-Some need AI woven into search, recommendations, or drafting — invisible until it saves time.
-The strategic mistake is copying OpenAI's shell without matching your users' job to be done.
+Not every product needs a chat bubble on the homepage.
+Some need AI inside search, forms, or recommendations, invisible until it saves a step.
+The common mistake is copying a famous chat shell without matching the job your users hired the product to do.

-• Is the task high-stakes (payments, health, legal)?
-Prefer feature + confirmation UI.
+• High-stakes task (money, health, legal)?
+Prefer feature plus confirmation UI.

 Let's work together